Muntari/SHW/README.md

 # SHW
-A mod of a mod--SHW
+A mod of SWR's Shockwave (SHW) mod for C&C Generals Zero Hour